microsoft/vscode-docs/docs/typescript/typescript-tutorial.md

 Rebuild by running `tsc` and you should now have a `helloworld.js.map` in the `out` directory next to `helloworld.js`.

 With `helloworld.ts` open in the editor, press `kb(workbench.action.debug.start)`.
-If you have other debugger extensions installed (such as the Chrome Debug extension), you need to select **Node.js** from the dropdown.
+If you have other debugger extensions installed, you need to select **Node.js** from the dropdown.

 The debugger will start a session, run your code, and display the "Hello World" message in the Debug console panel.